News

 With approaches like high intensity focused ultrasound, patients with prostate cancer may experience lower rates of urinary incontinence and erectile dysfunction, an expert said.

-At the recent CURE® Educated Patient® Prostate Cancer Summit, Dr. Kara L. Watts, associate professor of urology at Montefiore Einstein in the Bronx, New York, discussed how focal therapy — particularly high intensity focused ultrasound (HIFU) — can be used in the treatment of prostate cancer.
+At the recent CURE® Educated Patient® Prostate Cancer Summit, Dr. Kara L. Watts, associate professor of urology at Montefiore Einstein in the Bronx, New York, discussed how focal therapy — particularly high-intensity focused ultrasound (HIFU) — can be used in the treatment of prostate cancer.

-In particular, HIFU is a newer treatment option in this space for patients with prostate cancer, which involved the targeted delivery of ablative energy to a portion of the prostate with cancer.
+In particular, HIFU is a newer treatment option in this space for patients with prostate cancer, which involves the targeted delivery of ablative energy to a portion of the prostate with cancer.
 With this approach, care teams intend on causing cell death while minimizing harm by not treating the entire prostate, Watts explained.

 “Rather than the traditional radiation to the entire prostate or radical prostatectomy to remove the entire prostate, focal therapy is really aimed at finding the prostate cancer with imaging, treating just that area, but not treating the rest of the prostate that doesn't have cancer, or has cancer that doesn't need to be treated right now.”